Panshul-Jindal/Scribbler-Hackaton/README.md

         <h3>!!
 Also, make sure to give your command within 4 seconds after Jarvis starts listening. !!</h3>
       </li>
       <li>
         Click the Capture button to start the video stream.
+This also starts the data collection for plotting the sentiment vs Time interval chart.
       </li>
       <li>
         Click the Process button to analyze facial expressions